 RenovoRx, Inc. ("RenovoRx" or the "Company") was incorporated in Delaware in December 2012 and operates from its headquarters in Los Altos, California.
 The Company is a late-stage clinical biopharmaceutical company focused on developing local therapies for the treatment of solid tumors.
 The Company has developed an innovative solid tumor treatment therapy platform, RenovoRx Trans-Arterial Micro-Perfusion (RenovoTAMPTM), utilizing approved small molecule chemotherapeutics with validated mechanisms of action and well-established safety and side effect profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic window.
 The Company's RenovoCath RenovoCath Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic window.
 The Company's RenovoCath Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic window.
 The Company's RenovoCath Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic window.
 The Company's RenovoCath Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic window.
-The Company's RenovoCath Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic window.
-The Company's great delivery system, RenovoCath RenovoCath Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic agents the safety and safety and a registration Investigation for RenovoGem in its first two indications: pancreatic cancer and bile duct cancer (cholangiocarcinoma, or CCA).
-The Company has completed a Phase 1/2 clinical trial and an observational registry clinical trial in locally advanced pancreatic cancer (LAPC), demonstrating safety and a median overall survival rate of 27.9 months in patients treated with RenovoGem and radiation versus expected survival rate (historical control)
+The Company's RenovoCath RenovoCath Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic window.
+The Company's great delivery system, RenovoCath RenovoCath RenovoGem Profiles with the goal of increasing their efficacy, improving their safety, and widening their therapeutic agents the safety and widening their therapeutic agents have a december of the goal of increasing their efficacy, improving their safety, and widening their therapeutic agents from its first two indications.
+The Company has complete a Phase 1/2 clinical trial and an observational registry clinical trial in locally advanced pancreatic cancer (LAPC), demonstrating safety and a median overall survival rate of 27.9 months in patients treated with RenovoGem and radiati